Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 Install Vjoy

 [Download the installer](https://drive.google.com/file/d/0B2UgaM91sqeAVE4wWWh3emFDbms/view) and run it.
 This is locked to a known working of version of vJoySetup.exe hosted in my Google Drive.
 You can install from vJoy's source forge if you're feeling [rebellious](https://sourceforge.net/projects/vjoystick/files/).
-[The file will be in your Downloads file, despite any signature errors you see.]
+[The file will be in your Downloads folder, despite any signature errors you see.]

 #### Xbox360ce setup